Keep Your Plastic Granulator in Top Condition: Essential Maintenance and Care Tips

 Monthly:

-• Thorough cleaning of cutting chamber, screen, and collection area.
+• Thorough cleaning of cutting chamber, sieve, and collection area.

-• Lubrication status: manually rotate, listen, and measure temperature (IR thermometer).
+• Storage state: manually turn, listen, and measure temperature (IR thermometer).

 • Electrical connections: visually inspect for loose wires/discolored clamps.